gardenlinux/package-build/MAINTAINER.md

 ```

 #### Rule 3: One-shot build dependency repositories must start with bp-package
 Package repositories only required as a dependency for a backported package must start with bp-package-*.

+## Use Case 4: Local builds
+Building packages locally is explained [here](https://github.com/gardenlinux/package-build/blob/main/README.md#local-package-build), no rules apply.

 # Package build process

+The package build process is described in further detail in this chapter in addition to the short guide in the [README.md](https://github.com/gardenlinux/package-build/blob/main/README.md).

 Overview of steps to make a package for Garden Linux:
 ```